Sayeed97/Simple-GUI-Based-Tello-Drone-Controller/README.md

 - Start the keyboard listener thread
 - Start the tkinter GUI master mainloop

-# How to run the code:
+# How to run the code
 The code should be able to run in any python3 environment.

 Run *telloController.py*